-3. English proficiency or ESL - All international students are required to take the TOEFL, or IELTS as proof of English proficiency.
-We require a minimum score of 550 on the paper-based TOEFL, or 79 on the internet-based TOEFL or a 6.5 on the IELTS.
+3. English proficiency or ESL - All international students are required to take the TOEFL or IELTS as proof of English proficiency.
+We require a minimum score of 550 on the paper-based TOEFL, 79 on the internet-based TOEFL, or a 6.5 on the IELTS.
 We offer ESL courses at LTU.
 If a student does not meet the minimum proficiency scores, ESL coursework will be provided.
-ESL coursework is provided during the traditional academic semesters and assessments are given at the end of each semester.
+ESL coursework is provided during the traditional academic semesters, and assessments are given at the end of each semester.
 Upon successfully passing the ESL assessment, students may then move into academic coursework.
-For more information about taking the TOEFL including finding a test site near you, please refer to the TOEFL website at http://www.ets.org/toefl/.
+For more information about taking the TOEFL, including finding a test site near you, please refer to the TOEFL website at http://www.ets.org/toefl/.
 Information on the IELTS exam can be found at http://www.ielts.org/.

 *Scores falling below these minimum levels will still be considered for a conditional admission status.
-Students with scores below these levels will be required to enroll in English as a Second Language Coursework.
+Students with scores below these levels will be required to enroll in English as a Second Language (ESL) Coursework.
 The scores will be used to determine the level of ESL required.
 Students with qualifying scores below the minimum may be allowed to enroll in part time ESL and part time academic coursework.
 Allowances in this form are determined by the ESL advisors.

 |6.
 Additional Requirements - Select programs, especially Master's and Doctoral level programs, may have additional requirements.
 Please verify with the academic program's web page to verify you have met all additional requirements.|